HendrikK/tigergraph-icon-loader/README.md

 $TIGERGRAPH_USER_HOME/tigergraph/visualization/server/src/public/prod/assets/img/user-uploaded-icons
 ```

-# Data Conversion Scripts
-If you don't have the icons in this format there is a set of python libraies in the pillow package that you
-can use to change the icons into the right format.

 # Copy Instructions From UNIX Shell
 To do a copy of a folder called $MY_ICON_FOLDER, you can use the following command